Most Americans’ Wages Have Actually Declined Over the Past Year

 The second question is easier answer than the first.
 There is essentially no evidence that the president’s tax cuts (his sole piece of major economic legislation) did anything to significantly improve America’s macroeconomic performance.
 Since that legislation’s passage, economic growth in the U.S. has actually slowed; consumer spending and wage growth has been tepid; and business investment, unremarkable.

 One can reasonably credit Trump for successfully avoiding any policy mistake disastrous enough to derail the expansion he inherited (a preemptive war with North Korea, for example).
 But his entrance into the Oval Office did not coincide with any significant, positive change in the economy’s preexisting trend line.
-If you do not own a pass-through business or a significant amount of corporate stock, chances are Trump has personally done nothing to significantly increase your economic circumstances.
+If you do not own a pass-through business or a significant amount of corporate stock, chances are Trump has personally done nothing to significantly improve your economic circumstances.

 Whether the Trump economy has been “great” is a more subjective matter.
 By most measures, it is better now than when Trump took office; and by some, it is exceptionally strong.
 The overall unemployment rate is the lowest it’s been in decades; the African-American unemployment rate is the lowest in recorded history; and the ratio of job openings to unemployed workers is the lowest it’s been since the government starting tracking that statistic in December 2000.